Amendments to the Arbitration Act 1996 & Challenging Arbitral Awards in English Court

 iii.
 Section 69: Appeal on a Point of Law

 Section 69 allows a party to appeal an award on a point of law arising from the award.
-Unlike sections 67 and 68, section 69 is non-mandatory, meaning parties can agree to exclude this right in their arbitration agreement.

 The procedure under section 69 requires the court to grant permission for an appeal, which will only be granted if the following conditions are met: